Boat Cleaner Wax

 Darren's Tips: Most boat owners underestimate just how easily and quickly their boats will oxidize.
 Just how most boat owners don't realize that it only takes a little oxidation to create a lot of work to remove that boat oxidation.

-For this reason I lead people to the conclusion that if they want optimum results, you will and should accept that you need to deal with the problem in a professional way by using professional grade products and keeping the polishing separate from the waxing.
+For this reason I lead people to the conclusion that if they want optimum results you will need professional grade products and keeping the polishing separate from the waxing.

-Regardless of how trivial you think the oxidation is, you will get much better results taking a boat buffer and using the above compound and polishing pad to remove the oxidation then applying your choice in a boat wax.
+Regardless of how trivial you think the oxidation is, you will get much better results using a boat buffer and buffing your boat first, then applying your choice in a dedicated boat wax.

 Best Boat Cleaner Wax: